cryptodotis/crypto.is-docs/README.md

+# ARCHIVED

+This project's contents should be considered archived.
+The content is Creative Commons Attribution-NonCommercial 3.0 Unported.
+Please do reproduce it on your site if you find it valuable.
+It is not present on the crypto.is site anymore.

 # The Crypto Project Content

 This repository contains all of the content for crypto.is in the form of Markdown templates.